Discover the key differences between UX and UI design—and figure out which is the better career path for you.

 Essentially, UX applies to anything that can be experienced—be it a website, a coffee machine, or a visit to the supermarket.
 The “user experience” part refers to the interaction between the user and a product or service.
 User experience design, then, considers all the different elements that shape this experience.

-Read more about in our complete guide to UX design.
+Read more about the term in our complete guide to UX design.

 What does UX design involve?